AyrA/Bitmessage/README.md

 1. The client is a big mess of code that's very difficult to find your way through
 2. Being written in Python, it's not great performance wise
 3. Python code is extremely unfriendly to port to different languages due to the absence of static typing
-4. Third party library usage that's difficult to set up (seriously, try getting the source code running on Windows)
+4. Third party library usage that's difficult to set up (seriously, try getting the source code running with an UI on Windows)

 # Project structure